 Frosty BoyBack to Top of List

-Frosty Boy's extensive menu, including vegan and gluten free options make it a much-loved ice cream stop among locals.
+Frosty Boy's extensive menu, including vegan and gluten free options, make it a well-loved ice cream stop among locals.

 Photo by Alycia Choroszucha